CAAPIM/layer7-operator/docs/gateway.md

-App contains Gateway specific deployment and application level configuration
+App contains application specific configuration for the Gateway and its deployment

 <table>
     <thead>